Fairfax Traffic Offenses Lawyer

 Traffic infractions are the least serious offense, followed by misdemeanors, and felonies are the most serious.
 Individuals charged with traffic felonies often seek legal representation immediately, but those charged with lesser offenses just think it’s easier to pay the ticket.
 However, paying a fine is like admitting guilt.
 Due to the consequences of a conviction, it’s in a driver’s best interest to consult with an attorney before deciding whether to pay the citation or fight the charges.

-Due to the possible consequences of a conviction, it is in your best interest to seek experienced legal representation.
 Our Fairfax traffic offenses lawyer provides knowledgeable and dedicated counsel for clients charged with traffic infractions, misdemeanors, and felonies.
 We can discuss your options and start planning your defense during a free initial consultation.